 - b.)
 When performing a repair the following considerations must be adhered to: - bi.
 For the correct type of adhesive contact Crewsaver - bii.
-Patches must always be cut from identical material to the pouch or fabric to be repaired - biii There must be a minimum of 25mm excess patch covering the hole in all directions - biv.
-Patches should always be adhered to the outside of the pouch only. - bv.
+Patches must always be cut from identical material to the cover or fabric to be repaired - biii There must be a minimum of 25mm excess patch covering the hole in all directions - biv.
+Patches should always be adhered to the inside of the cover only. - by.
 Ensure the fabric is both clean and dry before the application of glue.